 In the context of database searching, Boolean logic refers to the logical relationships among search terms.
 We used Nesting in order to be able to use multiple Boolean operators.

 Searching for publications that contain only the word 'ELISA' is done by entering: ELISA.
-Brackets are not required.
+Brackets are not required in single keyword.

 The Boolean operators AND, OR, NOT can be used to combine search terms and nesting is allowed.
 Boolean operators are case-insensitive.
-Please use brackets.
 Searching for publications that contain the word 'ELISA' OR 'antibody test' AND 'blood' is thus done by entering: